Sample Chapters from

 Llew lowered her gaze, resisting the urge to place a protective hand over her baby.
 It didn’t need to hear everyone’s speculation over what it might or might not be.
 It just needed to get born, preferably free and preferably with a pa.
 Actually, Llew had known plenty of fatherless children, even more parentless altogether, and they’d mostly managed all right.
 It was Llew who needed her child’s pa.
 She wasn’t sure she could do this on her own.

-She blew out a beneath.
+She blew out a breath.
 Admitting honest truth, even just to herself, wasn’t easy.

 “Of course, I suppose it could be like how you can’t heal him,” Anya continued, off in her own trail of thoughts.
 “Perhaps you can’t even have children together.”

 Llew looked up, keeping all expression from her face.
-Anya didn’t know Llew had healed Jonas, had brought him back to life, and could do so because she carried his baby.
+Jonas had said the same, right before he realised what she was telling him.
+But Anya didn’t have the benefit of knowing Llew had healed Jonas, had brought him back to life, and could do so because she carried his baby.
 But she couldn’t tell Anya.
 Not yet.
 She didn’t know if the news would stop at Anya, and sure wasn’t ready for Aris to know.

 Llew gave her a weak smile.
 Speculation that she and Jonas may not be able to conceive was an argument already lost.